-The Adviser and other advisory subsidiaries of Federated Hermes combined, advise approximately 102 registered investment companies spanning equity, fixed-income and money market mutual funds and also manage a variety of other pooled investment vehicles, private investment companies and customized separately managed accounts (including non-U.S./offshore funds).
+The Adviser, Sub-Adviser and other advisory subsidiaries of Federated Hermes combined, advise approximately 102 registered investment companies spanning equity, fixed-income and money market mutual funds and also manage a variety of other pooled investment vehicles, private investment companies and customized separately managed accounts (including non-U.S./offshore funds).
 Federated Hermes' assets under management totaled approximately \$668.9 billion as of December 31, 2022.
 Federated Hermes was established in 1955 as Federated Investors, Inc. and is one of the largest investment managers in the United States with nearly 2,000 employees.
 Federated Hermes provides investment products to more than 11,000 investment professionals and institutions.

-The Adviser advises approximately 15 registered investment companies and also manages a variety of sub-advised, institutional and separately managed accounts (including non-U.S./offshore funds).
-The Adviser's assets under management totaled approximately \$13.4 billion as of December 31, 2022.
+The Adviser advises approximately 73 registered investment companies and also manages sub-advised funds.
+The Adviser's assets under management totaled approximately \$399.6 billion as of December 31, 2022.